 Day of Prayer and Fasting for Racial Justice

-Click below to download a prayer for justice and human dignity written by Archbishop Gregory and the auxiliary bishops of the Archdiocese of Washington.
+Click below to download a prayer for justice and human dignity written by Cardinal Gregory and the auxiliary bishops of the Archdiocese of Washington.